irfanbozkurt/gnark-phase2-contribute/README.md

 ## Performing a Contribution

-Each contributor will receive a `contribution.env` file which will contain a signed URL to be used by the contribution script to upload resulting artifacts to the bucket.
-After placing that file next to `contribute.sh`:
+Each contributor will receive a `passkey` that needs to be entered to the executable.
+This passkey allows to get an upload url.

 ```bash
 chmod +x contribute.sh; ./contribute.sh;